Hausa language: Morphology

+Nouns

 Except for the Zaria and Bauchi dialects spoken south of Kano, Hausa distinguishes between masculine and feminine genders.

-Hausa, like the rest of the Chadic languages, is known for its complex, irregular pluralization of nouns.
+Hausa, like the rest of the Chadic languages in particular and Afro-Asiatic languages in general, is known for its complex, irregular pluralization of nouns.
 Noun plurals in Hausa are derived using a variety of morphological processes, such as suffixation, infixation, reduplication, or a combination of any of these processes.
 There are 20 plural classes proposed by Newman (2000).

 Pronouns

 Hausa marks tense differences by different sets of subject pronouns, sometimes with the pronoun combined with some additional particle.
 For this reason, a subject pronoun must accompany every verb in Hausa, regardless of whether the subject is known from previous context or is expressed by a noun subject.
+Thus Hausa is a non pro-drop language.

+Verbs

+Hausa verbs are classified into 7 grades:

+Also note that Hausa has many irregular verbs that do not conform to the system above.

 Writing systems

 Boko (Latin)

 Hausa's modern official orthography is a Latin-based alphabet called boko, which was introduced in the 1930s by the British colonial administration.

 The letter ƴ (y with a right hook) is used only in Niger; in Nigeria it is written ʼy.

 Tone and vowel length are not marked in writing.
 So, for example, /dàɡà/ "from" and /dáːɡáː/ "battle" are both written daga.
-The distinction between /r/ and /ɽ/ (which does not exist for all speakers) is not always marked.
+The distinction between /r/ and /ɽ/ (which does not exist for all speakers) is not marked in orthography, but may be indicated with R̃ r̃ for the trill in linguistic transcription.